 Chair: Ed Dorsa - IDSA

-Associate Professors: E. Dorsa, W. Green, and B. Kennedy
+Associate Professors: E. Dorsa, W. Green, A. Jensen, and B. Kennedy

 Professor Emeritus: R. Kemnitzer